rahulvanukuri/rahulvanukuri.github.io/_pages/about.md

         <!-- Call to Action Section -->
         <div class="cta">
-            <p>Feel free to reach out if you have any questions or want to collaborate on research projects!</p>
+            <p>Feel free to reach out if you have any questions or would like to collaborate on research projects!</p>
             <a href="mailto:email@example.com">Contact Me</a>
         </div>
     </div>